Portable oxygen concentrator

 A portable oxygen concentrator (POC) is a device used to provide oxygen therapy to people that require greater oxygen concentrations than the levels of ambient air.
 It is similar to a home oxygen concentrator (OC), but is smaller in size and more mobile.
 They are small enough to carry and many are now FAA-approved for use on airplanes.

 Development

 Medical oxygen concentrators were developed in the late 1970s.
 Early manufacturers included Union Carbide and Bendix Corporation.
 They were initially conceived of as a method of providing a continuous source of home oxygen without the use of heavy tanks and frequent deliveries.

 Beginning in the 2000s, manufacturers developed portable versions.
-Since their initial development, reliability has been improved, and POCs now produce between one and six liters per minute (LPM) of oxygen depending on the breathing rate of the patient.
-The latest models of intermittent flow only products weighed in the range of from 2.8 to 9.9 pounds (1.3 to 4.5 kg) and continuous flow (CF) units were between 10 and 20 pounds (4.5 to 9.0 kg).
+Since their initial development, reliability has been improved, and POCs have between one and six settings which are not the same as liters per minute (LPM).

+The latest models of intermittent flow only products have weighed in the range of from 2.8 to 9.9 pounds (1.3 to 4.5 kg), and continuous flow (CF) units have been between 10 and 20 pounds (4.5 to 9.0 kg).